CFLsurf.com

 Hotel Links:

 • Gilded Iguana - Good rates and right THERE where you want to be!
-This is where I stayed on my last four trips.
+This is where I stayed on my last several trips.

-• Kaya Sol - The budget surfer's heaven.
-Has an assortment of both old and newer rooms.
+• Kaya Sol - Has an assortment of both old and newer rooms.
 Right where you want to be.

 • Hotel Casa Tucan - Near the Harbor Reef.
 Medium walk to beach.
 I haven't seen the rooms yet.